-More Tribal Casinos Are Expected in New England.
+Can We Expect More Tribal Casinos?
 New England is home to two well-known tribal casinos.
-Yes, Foxwoods and Mohegan Sun do get their share of the headlines.
+So yes, Foxwoods and Mohegan Sun do get their share of the headlines.
 But did you know that there eventually could be three more?
 And one more, just a ferry ride away on Long Island?

 More Tribal Casinos Expected in New England